 Welcome to your home away from home!

-Those selecting on-campus living must fill out the 2013-2014 Housing and Dining contract.
-Please note that students are contracted for housing and meal plans the full academic year.
-Please note that incoming transfer students that live on campus are required to have a meal plan.
+Those selecting on-campus living must fill out the online housing and dining contract.
+Please note that students are contracted for housing and meal plans the full academic year and incoming transfer students that live on campus are required to have a meal plan.
 Find out more about Dining Services on campus on the University’s website.

 To Apply for On-campus Housing:

 Once you are an accepted student, you will receive a letter with your log on information as well as how to apply for on campus housing!

 Once we receive your housing contract we will contact you to fill out a housing survey.
 This will help our office with your housing assignment.
 Transfer students have the opportunity to live in Rifkin Hall, Sterling Hall, Sullivan Hall, Weiss Hall, or University Towers.
 Find out more about our Residence Halls.

 ATTENTION: Incoming transfer students must apply for housing online to receive full consideration for campus housing for the 2014-2015 academic year.
 The $300 deposit paid to the University for Admissions already includes the deposit for housing as well!